 As an added plus, obtaining your new employee’s address up front means you can send stealthy surprises in the future!

 Learn more about team building kits.

 Work friendships can take longer to form in virtual workplaces owing to limited interactions.
 Remote workers often report feeling lonely, and being a new employee can be an isolating experience as well.
 By pairing up a new teammate with existing employees, you can fight feelings of isolation and establish friendly faces within the virtual office.

 Applications like Donut can randomly pair team members for a casual chat, or you can encourage teammates to voluntarily reach out to new members.
 Inspiring these conversations forms the basis of relationships and can help remote employees settle into new work-spaces much more quickly.

 6. Remote team welcome lunch

 In a non-remote office, the department might take a new employee to lunch on the first day.
 Virtual offices do not need to forego this tradition.
 While your work-from-home crew may not be able to gather at the same restaurant, you can still share a meal together via Zoom or WebEx.
 You can provide each member of the team with a stipend of $10-$15 to purchase a treat.
 As a special touch, you can allow the guest of honor to pick the type of food everyone orders, such as noodles, pizza, burritos, or breakfast foods, or you can enable free choice.
 The quality of the discussion is much more important than the choice of cuisine.
-During your call, the group can play online team building games, or you can engage in casual get-to-know-you discussions.
+During your call, the group can play team building games online, or you can engage in casual get-to-know-you discussions.